innoscience/comrade-opml/readme.md

 ## Tests
 ComradeOPML is fully unit tested.
-Tests are located in the `tests` directory of the Passwordly package and can be run with `phpunit` in the package's base directory.
+Tests are located in the `tests` directory of the ComradeOPML package and can be run with `phpunit` in the package's base directory.

 ## License